webpack/webpack.js.org/content/guides/hot-module-replacement.md

 This feature is great for productivity.
 All we need to do is update our [webpack-dev-server](https://github.com/webpack/webpack-dev-server) configuration, and use webpack's built in HMR plugin.

+W> You cannot update the entry point for a chunk.
+It will not be accepted.

 __webpack.config.js__

 ``` diff